loum/nparcel/doc/source/interfaces/adp.rst

 -----------------------------

-The ADP bulk load file format should contain a series of column names that map to a Toll Parcel Portal table column.
+The ADP bulk load file format should contain a series of column names that map to a Toll Outlet Portal table column.

 .. note::